jclry1/An-Gairdin---MS1/README.md

 The gallery layout adjust to the scrren size of the visitor, shifting from one to two to four columns,

 ### Contact
-The Contact page features a **contact form**
-The contact form allows for a simple message and the option to subscribe to the project's mailing list.
+The Contact page features a contact form that allows for a simple message and the option to subscribe to the project's mailing list.
 The text area limits input to 400 characters.
 (Note: To make the form actually work is outside the scope of this MS1 project).
 Styling of the contact form is consistent with the other pages of the site.
 For example, the hover color of input area borders align with the site header.
 The background aligns with the background of the welcome message onthe home page.

 The bottom of the form contains a **Send Button**
-The send button text is customised to maintain the welcoming feel of the project and the colour (incl hover) is also customised to align with the overall look and fel of the site.
+The send button text is customised to maintain the welcoming feel of the project and the colour (incl hover) is also customised to align with the overall look and feel of the site.
+A tooltip alerts any visitor to the test/educational site that the form does not currently work.

 ### Features to Implement in Future
 Based on the exisitng design, here are what I feel are the most warranted additions in the short term:
 * Make the contact form function
-* Add a page with more visual content - photos and video
+* Add information using another medium than text and image - ie embedded video.
-* Include a section that updates on a regular basis without input from the site owners - for example a twiiter feed or RSS.
+* Include a section that updates on a regular basis without input from the site owners - for example a twiiter feed.
 This could inlcude content from other sites with a similar purpose, or to provide information on aspects of the site that visitors may be interested in  - for example organic food news, climate change updates etc.

 ## Technologies Used